startgridsrc/pgs4a/README.md

 The shared libraries in the *libs* folder are built by the [rapt](https://github.com/startgridsrc/rapt) toolchain.
 This toolchain actually builds an entire pgs4a distribution, like this repository, but it's not as up to date as this repository.
 The shared libraries (.so files) of the other rapt repository are simply copied into this (newer) repository.

 # Instructions
-1. Make sure a recent Java JDK an JRE are installed.
+1. Make sure a recent Java JDK and JRE are installed.
 This project is tested with OpenJDK 23.0.1, both on Windows and Linux platforms.
-MacOs may work but is not tested.
+MacOS may work but is not tested.
 1. Clone this repository, open a terminal and run:

    ```